-AC Service in Yuba City, Twin Cities and Surrounding Areas
+AC Service in Yuba City, Twin Cities, CA and Surrounding Areas

 When hot air flows over the cold, low-pressure evaporator coils, the refrigerant inside absorbs heat as it changes from a liquid to a gaseous state.
 To keep cooling efficiently, the air conditioner has to convert the refrigerant gas back to a liquid again.
 To do that, a compressor puts the gas under high pressure, a process that creates unwanted heat.
 All the extra heat created by compressing the gas is then evacuated to the outdoors with the help of a second set of coils called condenser coils, and a second fan.
 As the gas cools, it changes back to a liquid, and the process starts all over again.
 Think of it as an endless, elegant cycle: liquid refrigerant, phase conversion to a gas/ heat absorption, compression and phase transition back to a liquid again.

 It’s easy to see that there are two distinct things going on in an air conditioner.
 Refrigerant is chilling the indoor air, and the resulting gas is being continually compressed and cooled for conversion back to a liquid again.
-Next, we’ll look at how the different parts of an air conditioner work to make all that possible.
+Next, we’ll look at how the different parts of an air conditioner and how AC Service in Yuba City, CA & Twin Cities works to make all that possible.